hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 as possible, so I have tried to take my cues for numbers and symbols from the UK ISO keyboard layout that I know.

-Broadly speaking, this is designed to be a one-shot layout.
-The base layer has a one-shot `shift` key on the left thumb and one-shot layer change to layer one on the right thumb so most of the time will be spent in the base layer and, aside from the homerow modifiers, there is no chording or comboing.

-In practice, a single tap of the layer key gets to the Symbols layer and a double tap of the layer key gets to the Numbers and Navigation layer.
-Most of the time you will be tapping the layer key once, hitting a symbol then carrying on.
-This was a conscious decision to favour tapping over holding down shift, or having to retain knowledge of which layer the keyboard is in.
+Broadly speaking, this is designed to a layout where keys and modifiers are tapped rather than held down.
+Aside from homerow modifiers, there is no chording or comboing.
+In practice, a single tap of the layer key gets to the symbols layer and a double tap of the layer key gets to the numbers and navigation layer.
+Most of the time you will be tapping the layer key once, hitting a symbol then carrying on in the base layer.

-The Numbers and Navigation layer is not one-shot to allow for the extended entry of numbers and extended navigation.
-The Utility layer is intended as a one-shot shortcut to various symbol keys for performing calculations with numbers while in the Numbers and Navigation layer.
+The numbers and navigation layer is sticky to allow for the extended entry of numbers and extended navigation.
+The Utility layer is intended as a shortcut to various symbol keys for performing calculations with numbers while in the numbers and navigation layer.

 ## Base Layer